loid122/writeups/vulnhub/Healthcare: 1/Readme.md

 \
 <img width="1348" height="650" alt="image" src="https://github.com/user-attachments/assets/58b31fde-7e14-42b7-a90a-71f72f9b0925" />
 \
-But i just could not get command injection
-\
-Then i sit and enumerate with a bigger wordlist
-\
-Then at almost the end of this wordlist , i get a new endpoint
+But i just could not get command injection ,Then i sit and enumerate with a bigger wordlist Then at almost the end of this wordlist , i get a new endpoint
 ```bash
 ffuf -u http://192.168.0.107/FUZZ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/DirBuster-2007_directory-list-2.3-big.txt -r